 Picking an engagement ring while keeping your fiancé completely in the dark is a bold move, for power players only.
 You’ll have to engage in some CIA-level intelligence gathering to make it work.

 At a bare minimum, you need to figure out what diamond shapes she likes, what metal she prefers, and how many carats she’s hoping for.
 That’s just the minimum, though: the more information you gather, the more you can focus your search.
+On online sites such as Blue Nile, this information will allow you to virtually “build” the perfect ring before you spend a cent.

 You’re going to have to be creative here, but the methods below—perfected over 50 years of Cold War espionage—will give you a good start.